Clendenin Branch Library

-Your Kanawha County Public Library card is free if you live, work, or attend school in West Virginia.
+Kanawha County Public Library cards are free if you live, work, or attend school in West Virginia.

-Parents and Legal Guardians of children under the age of 14 must sign for their child’s library card.
+Parents and Legal Guardians of children under the age of 18 must sign for their child’s library card.

 You are legally responsible for all library materials borrowed on your card, whether the items were borrowed by you or another person using your card.
 Parents/Legal Guardians are responsible for materials that are borrowed on their children’s cards.
 Patrons must pay for any fees incurred on their cards and patrons will be blocked from checking out based on the amount of total fees.

 If you lose or damage an item, it is your responsibility to pay for that replacement cost.
 KCPL does not allow for replacements or substitutions for lost or damaged items.

 The PIN (Personal Identification Number) is your personal code that is assigned to every user in our system when the library card is created.
 This PIN is be used in conjunction with your library card number to place holds, renew materials, check your library account, use the online databases, download digital resources, as well as use public PCs at the library.

 If you forget your PIN, you can use the “Forgot my PIN” when attempting to login to your account and the system will send you a PIN via the email listed in our database for your card.
 However, if the library does not have an email on your account, you will need to call or visit the library.